 In the fitness and health industry we talk about setting “SMART” goals, That means carefully formulating goals that are specific, measurable, attainable, realistic and timely.
 For example, instead of setting a general goal like “I’m going to eat better” it may be helpful to take that goal through the “smart” process.
-Let’s look at that.
+Let me explain…

 To make your goal of eating better more specific we need to evaluate your current behaviour and see what needs to change.
 Let’s say you drink a diet pop every day.
 Replacing that chemically-laden beverage with a nice herbal tea would be a specific action you can take to improve your diet.
 Then we would determine if that goal is measurable, and yes, that’s easy to measure, if you drank seven diet pops a week, you can easily see when that number drops from seven to zero, or anywhere in between.
 Is our goal attainable?
 Yes, we have a specific plan of action and you’re confident that you can make the switch.
 How about realistic?
 Is there a pop machine at work but no tea kettle?
 It may not be realistic to have a tea unless you’ve taken care of that stumbling block.
-Lastly timely refers to putting some time frame around your goal.
+Lastly, timely refers to putting some time frame around your goal.
 We could say the goal is to get to zero diet pops by Jan 31st.
 That might be enough for the first month, and then we might look at another change for the month of February.

 This motivation to be truly well has naturally bled over into other areas of my life.
 Holistic health really means health on all levels of our beings.